Wi-FiTestSuite/Wi-FiTestSuite-Win-DUT/Docs/Windows_DUT_Porting_Guidelines.md

   5. Declare the function in gWfaCmdFuncTbl of wfa_cmdtbl.c and Implement it in wfa_cs.c.

 ##6.
 Program specific build options
 The source code defines a few Wi-Fi Alliance certification program specific compiling switches for building the executable for either an individual program or all the programs.
+When using these switches, only certification program specific CAPI commands will be included in the build.
 The relationship among the switches is illustrated as below:

 |Build options|	Programs to build|
 |:-----------------|:--------------|